Before I get to my delicious pumpkin casserole recipe, I’d like to begin with an unintentionally Halloweenish photo:

 - Cut the pumpkin in half.
 Set aside one half for another use and peel the other half.
 Cut it into very thin slices about 1/4-inch thick and 2 inches long.

 - Preheat oven to 425F.
-Spray a 2-quart casserole dish with canola oil.
+Line a 2-quart casserole dish with parchment paper (or wipe it with a tiny bit of oil, if you desire.)
 Lay one-third of the pumpkin slices in the bottom of the dish, and sprinkle lightly with salt and pepper.
 Cover with half of the bean mixture.
 Repeat layers with another third of the pumpkin and the remainder of the beans.
 Finish with the final third of the pumpkin slices.